skinny85/specnaz/docs/reference-manual.md

     (usually called 'specifications' by convention)
     in Specnaz.
 We will look at that method in more details in later chapters.

-## Framework integrations - JUnit
+## Framework integrations

-Specnaz currently supports only JUnit as the testing harness (work is underway on adding others, like TestNG).
+### JUnit

-The easiest way to use it is to extend the `org.specnaz.junit.SpecnazJUnit` helper class, which already implements the `Specnaz` interface:
+The easiest way to use Specnaz with JUnit is to extend the `org.specnaz.junit.SpecnazJUnit` helper class, which already implements the `Specnaz` interface:

 ```java